aquevedos/ProyectoSatelites/README.md

 ### Execution on Google Cloud

-1) Before uploading to the Cloud, you must have your images already generated.
-To do this, you will use the code in utils, change it to your corresponding paths, and then run it: cd utils python divide_mask.py python divde_img.py
+1. Before uploading to the Cloud, you must have your images already generated.
+To do this, you will use the code in utils, change it to your corresponding paths, and then run it:

+cd utils
+python divide_mask.py
+python divde_img.py

 This will generate two folders, one for img and one for mask.

-2) In the cloud, you will create a Cloud Storage Bucket.
+2. In the cloud, you will **create a Cloud Storage Bucket**.
 You can do this visually or through commands using the Cloud Shell: gcloud storage buckets create gs://BUCKET_NAME --location=BUCKET_LOCATION

-4) Then, to upload both image folders to storage, you will have to use the following commands:
+3. Then, to **upload both image folders to storage**, you will have to use the following commands:

 !gsutil -o GSUtil:parallel_process_count=1 -o GSUtil:parallel_thread_count=24 -m cp -r PATH_PERSONAL_LAPTOP_PATH gs://BUCKET_NAME
 !gsutil -o GSUtil:parallel_process_count=1 -o GSUtil:parallel_thread_count=24 -m cp -r PERSONAL_LAPTOP_PATH gs://BUCKET_NAME

 This command will help you use the multithreading feature to speed up uploads.

-5) After this, search for the Vertex AI service in the console.
+4. After this, **search for the Vertex AI service in the console**.
 Here you have two options to train the model: use the workbench or Colab Enterprise.
 We chose to use Colab Enterprise because the setup is faster.

-6) Configure Colab Enterprise to use the GPU theme.
+5. **Configure Colab Enterprise to use the GPU theme**.
 Go to the runtime templates option and create your own, select New template, choose the cloud region, configure compute, and configure networking (VPC).

-8) Once configured, run the following in the environment:
+6. **Once configured, run the following in the environment:**

 !gsutil -o GSUtil:parallel_process_count=1 -o GSUtil:parallel_thread_count=24 -m cp -r gs://finalprojectsatellitel2/train